plaidchuck/WGU/D315 - Network And Security Foundations/Section2.md

 **White Hat** - IT pros that specialize in pen testing and ethical hacking in order to consult and help an organization with security.

-**Black Hat** - Attackers with malicious intent when compromising systems, in order to gain some monetary/political goal.
+**Black Hat** - Attackers with malicious intent when compromising systems, in order to gain some monetary/enterainment/credibility goal.

-**Gray Hat** - Not necessarily malicious intent and may attempt to perform white hat duties, but they are no authorized by companies to due this generally so their actions are technically illegal.
+**Gray Hat** - Not necessarily malicious intent and may attempt to perform white hat duties, but they are not authorized by companies to due this generally so their actions are technically illegal.
 May be amateurs and therefore can cause unintended damage and leaks.

-**Script Kiddies** - Hack for curiousity or entertainment, have no formal training and general use pre-made scripts or tools.
+**"Script Kiddies"** - Hack for curiousity or entertainment, have no formal training and general use pre-made scripts or tools.

 ### Insider Threat

 Disgruntled employee, current employee accidentally introduces exploits.

 **Least Privledge Principal** - Access limits and rights to the minimum level for an employees job or duties.
+Confidentiality issue on CIA triad.

 ### Nation States

 Actors, sponsored or otherwise with malicious intent for industrial espionage, IP theft, infrastructure damage, or poltiical destability.

+## Common threats and attacks